Gerber Life Accident Protection

 How do I choose the right coverage amount?

-Many people choose an amount that would make a meaningful difference for their family if a serious accident occurred—such as covering debts, stabilizing a spouse’s finances, or creating breathing room for household expenses.
-If you already have life insurance, AD&D can be sized as a supplemental layer rather than the primary protection.
+Many people choose an amount that would make a meaningful practical difference for their family if a serious accident occurred — such as covering existing debts, stabilizing a spouse’s financial position for 6 to 12 months, or creating enough breathing room to avoid major household disruption.
+If you already have life insurance, AD&D can be sized as a supplemental layer rather than the primary protection — an amount that adds meaningfully to total benefit without creating redundant coverage.
+If you don’t yet have life insurance in place, AD&D can be a starting point while you work toward comprehensive planning.
+Think of the benefit as a financial buffer, not as a replacement for your complete financial plan.

 Can I keep this plan if my health changes later?